 That would mean Rachel Notley, who used to wear a Che Guevara wristwatch in opposition, should have been held to account for her public affection for a murderous Marxist revolutionary.
 It was Guevara who once ordered a child shot because he stole food and summarily executed co-belligerents after the Cuban Revolution because they lacked sufficient enthusiasm for Fidel Castro’s communist dictatorship.

-Likewise, in 2019, no one called out the six-year-old views of fellow traveller Rod Loyola, a Notley cabinet minister who was positively weepy at the death of Venezuelan autocrat Hugo Chavez in 2013.
+Likewise, in 2019, no one called out the six-year-old views of fellow traveller Rod Loyola, an NDP MLA who was positively weepy at the death of Venezuelan autocrat Hugo Chavez in 2013.
 Loyola was listed by the Marxist-Leninist Daily as the media contact for an Edmonton “tribute to Chavez.”
 There, event organizers called on “the Edmonton community to attend this Mass/Tribute/Homage to President Hugo Chávez.”
 Loyola himself wrote of how the memorial service was an “opportunity to express solidarity” and “share with the media and local community, the hard work, dedication and achievements of President Hugo Chávez and his government.”

 Chavez’ economic policies and political thuggery turned Venezuela into a third-world banana republic, and his successor has stayed the course, resulting in economic collapse, widespread privation, and millions of refugees pouring into neighbouring countries.

 My point: A political infatuation for tyrants who crush people is no more preferable than errant and unsupportable views on gays and lesbians.
 In the future, journalists may wish to treat both such views as disagreeable.